NajimAlfutini/Predict-House-Sales-Price/README.md

-# This is my code for a competition I participated in (3rd programming competition Bahrain AI) using Kaggle
+# This is my code for a competition I participated in (3rd programming competition Bahrain AI) using Kaggle.

 ## Which is a model to predict the sales price of a house from given variables.